 Volunteer Police Officers

 Auxiliary Police Officers volunteer their time and work a minimum of 16 hours a month with the other patrol officers of the Police Department.
 The training of an auxiliary police officer parallels that of full time, paid police officers.
 Their service is provided free to the town.
 The main function of our auxiliary police officers is to provide support and additional personnel to the patrol division.
-Apply for an auxiliary police officer position.

 An auxiliary officer has received training in the same areas as a police officer.
 Examples of this training include: